eoli3n/eoli3n.github.io/server/_posts/2020-11-08-nas-project.md

 icon: fa-quote-right
 ---

 Since many years, I [backup](https://eoli3n.github.io/archlinux/2020/04/30/backup.html) my personnal and professional datas on distant storage at work but the lack of a reliable hosting solution makes me keep important datas on my main desktop.
-Then backuping my desktop duplicates that datas, but it takes place on my 240G SSD just to let backup process duplicate it.
+Then backuping my desktop duplicates that datas, but it takes place on my 240G SSD.

-It would be useful to host a [Gogs](https://gogs.io/) git server, to keep a duplicate of work repositories and why not a personnal wiki.
+I want to setup my self hosted NAS and it would be useful to be able to host some webservers like [Gogs](https://gogs.io/) git server, to keep a duplicate of work repositories and why not a personnal wiki.
 The solution would be modular using containers with a reverse proxy in front.

 Concerning storage, needs are not so heavy, 3To to 6To would be enough.